-Information relevant to trade accounts receivables are disclosed in note 4 and 6, respectively.
+Information relevant to trade accounts receivables are disclosed in note 4 and 7, respectively.

-(b.1.2) Cash and cash equivalent
+(b.1.2) Cash and cash equivalent and current investments in time deposits

-The Company's exposure to credit risk arising from cash and cash equivalents is limited because the counterparties are banks and financial institutions which the Company considers to have low credit risk.
+The Company's exposure to credit risk arising from cash and cash equivalents and current investments in time deposits are limited because the counterparties are banks and financial institutions which the Company considers to have low credit risk.